MedSegX/MedSegX-code/README.md

 ### 📊 Data

-We provide an example dataset for demonstrating the inference of our MedSegX.
-You can download this dataset from [Google Drive](https://drive.google.com/file/d/1MqI5m-lrRMqQghhbiXAdcgHFRLEuNtPN/view?usp=share_link).
+We provide an example dataset for trail use, which can be downloaded from [Google Drive](https://drive.google.com/file/d/1MqI5m-lrRMqQghhbiXAdcgHFRLEuNtPN/view?usp=share_link).

-The whole MedSegDB is constructed from public medical image segmentation datasets, and it is available on [HuggingFace](https://huggingface.co/datasets/medicalai/MedSegDB).
+The whole MedSegDB is constructed from public medical segmentation datasets, which is available on [HuggingFace](https://huggingface.co/datasets/medicalai/MedSegDB).

 For additional information about the datasets or their licenses, please reach out to the owners.